-Dock & Bay’s travel towels come in a variety of cheerful stripes, are soft and thin, and are extra large.
+Dock & Bay’s travel towels come in a wide variety of cheerful stripes and patterns, are soft and thin, and are extra large.
 They’re perfect for the beach, picnics, and those who just want an nice big towel.

 I usually throw one of these towels in my suitcase when heading to beachy destinations.
 However, they may not be the best choice for the backpacker who has very limited space, or prefers a towel and washcloth set.
 Still these are an awesome choice for the casual traveler or beach-goer.